AdBlock Detected

 • Actions: If you want things in your life to change, then you need to act and do something about it.
 Thinking about what you want will only go so far without positive action.

-Where did the Law of Attraction come from, And How Popular It Has Become?
+Where did the Law of Attraction come from, And How Popular Has It Become?

 The law of attraction was first introduced by author Prentice Mulford who wrote about it back in 1904.
 The concept was later developed in 1906 by William Walker Atkinson, who presented it in his new thought movement book “Thought Vibration or the Law of Attraction in the Thought World.”